openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_DeepSpeech_From_Tensorflow.md

 There are two specificities with the supported part of the model.

 The first is that the model contains an input with sequence length.
-So the model can be converted with a fixed input length shape, thus the model is not reshape-able.
+So the model can be converted with a fixed input length shape, thus the model is not reshapable.
 Refer to the [Using Shape Inference](../../../../OV_Runtime_UG/ShapeInference.md) guide.

 The second is that the frozen model still has two variables: `previous_state_c` and `previous_state_h`, figure